ascynx-betas/botcynx-js/readme.md

 the handler used for this project is a modified version of https://github.com/reconlx/djs-base-handler

+the new page for this project is [here](https://github.com/ascynx-betas/botcynx-typescript)

 # events

 #### ButtonCreate

-currently only for /weight and it's buttons but will later be used for most if not all button interactions
+in this version, is only used for weight but in typescript is used for all types of buttons

 #### copyLink